MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/xaml-islands.md

 ## Configure your project to use XAML Islands

 XAML Islands require Windows 10, version 1903, and later.
-To use XAML Islands in your application, you must first set up your project by following these instructions.
+To use XAML Islands in your application, you must first set up your project.

 ### WPF and Windows Forms

-1. Modify your project to use Windows Runtime APIs.
+* Modify your project to use Windows Runtime APIs.
 For instructions, see [this article](desktop-to-uwp-enhance.md#set-up-your-project).

-2. Install the latest [Microsoft.Toolkit.Wpf.UI.Controls](https://www.nuget.org/packages/Microsoft.Toolkit.Wpf.UI.Controls) (for WPF) or [Microsoft.Toolkit.Forms.UI.Controls](https://www.nuget.org/packages/Microsoft.Toolkit.Forms.UI.Controls) (for Windows Forms) NuGet package in your project.
+* Install the latest [Microsoft.Toolkit.Wpf.UI.Controls](https://www.nuget.org/packages/Microsoft.Toolkit.Wpf.UI.Controls) (for WPF) or [Microsoft.Toolkit.Forms.UI.Controls](https://www.nuget.org/packages/Microsoft.Toolkit.Forms.UI.Controls) (for Windows Forms) NuGet package in your project.
 Make sure you install version 6.0.0-preview6.4 or a later version of the package.

 ### C++/Win32

-1. Modify your project to use Windows Runtime APIs.
+* Modify your project to use Windows Runtime APIs.
 For instructions, see [this article](desktop-to-uwp-enhance.md#set-up-your-project).
-2. Do one of the following:
+* Do one of the following:

     **Package your application in an MSIX package**.
 Packaging your application in an [MSIX package](https://docs.microsoft.com/windows/msix/) provides many deployment and run time benefits.
     1. Install the Windows 10, version 1903 SDK (or a later release).